- Getting Around

 What is the zone?

 The zone is the area served by Pierce Transit Runner.
 It encompasses Tacoma's Ruston Way, some of the Town of Ruston, a section of Dock Street and part of the Tideflats.
 Check out the map for a complete view.
-You can board the Ruston Runner at 10th & Commerce Street Zone A, and at Tacoma Dome Station (outside the Greyhound depot).
-The zone is active 7 days per week from 7 a.m. to 10 p.m.
+You can board the Ruston Runner at 10th & Commerce Street Zone A, and at Tacoma Dome Station west of the bus platform’s Zone A. The zone is active 7 days per week from 7 a.m. to 10 p.m.

 Why should I try Pierce Transit Runner?The waterfront offers a lot of different things to see and do for locals and visitors alike.
 Parking along the waterfront and Dock Street can be challenging, but if you take Pierce Transit Runner, you can leave your car at home.
 If you live in the zone, you can use Pierce Transit Runner to connect to local and regional transit hubs to get to school or work.
 If you work in the zone, you can combine Pierce Transit Runner with a bus or train ride to get from a transit hub to your workplace.
 When visiting multiple waterfront attractions, Pierce Transit Runner can be used to move throughout the corridor.
 Bikes are welcome on board as space allows.